metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Needless to say, the relationship between Cooper Kupp and Matthew Stafford is truly special.

-On top of that, Desean Jackson has emerged as a viable weapon for these Rams, especially in the hurry-up offense.
+On top of that, DeSean Jackson has emerged as a viable weapon for these Rams, especially in the hurry-up offense.

+Tom Brady may be an elite quarterback.
+His pocket presence, ability to navigate through pressure, and the crisp accuracy of his throws are making a great case for his eliteness.

 ***